ExDevilLee/CodeSegments/README.md

 # CodeSegments
-In this repository I will sharing some useful code segments.
+In this repository I will share some useful code segments.

+## Collections
+* KVCacheManager : It's use to manage collections with expiration time.